hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 code needed to support storing and retrieving the private `tssEncryptionKey` on disk and managing the `tssEncryptionKey` life cycle, including key rotation.

-TODO:  Does the below survive after the chatter meeting with Leemon?

 The release supporting the addition of the `tssEncryptionKey` to the roster also provides modified HAPI transactions for updating the address book with a node's `tssEncryptionKey`.
 Until the next software upgrade, only the candidate roster will have the `tssEncryptionKey` possibly set in roster entries.